fbpx

 • Ongoing Communication and Updates: Regular communication with the insurer, providing updates on your condition, treatment, and any attempts to return to work.

-• Information about Other Benefits: Most insurers will require information regarding any other income benefit which you are receiving, such as such as Canada Pension Plan (CPP) disability benefits or Workers’ Compensation.
+• Information about Other Benefits: Most insurers will require information regarding any other income benefit you are receiving, such as Canada Pension Plan (CPP) disability benefits or Workers’ Compensation.

-Applying for long-term disability benefits in Canada requires careful navigation through the elimination period, understanding the application process depending on whether you are part of a group health plan or have an individual policy, gathering and submitting thorough medical evidence, and adhering to any specific requirements laid out by the disability insurer.
-It may be wise to consult with one of our Hamilton long-term disability lawyers to ensure all steps are correctly followed, as the process can be complex and varies between insurers and policies.
+Applying for long-term disability benefits in Canada requires careful navigation through the elimination period and understanding the application process.
+Depending on whether you are part of a group health plan or have an individual policy, you must gather and submit thorough medical evidence and adhere to any specific requirements laid out by the disability insurer.
+It may be wise to consult with one of our Hamilton long-term disability lawyers to ensure all steps are correctly followed, as the process can be complex and vary between insurers and policies.

 Denied Long-Term Disability Benefits for Depression & Anxiety?
-Call our Hamilton Disability Lawyers today.
-We serve ALL of Ontario.
+Call our Hamilton Disability Lawyers Today for a Free Consultation.
+We serve All of Ontario.

-It is NOT the end of the road.
-If you’ve been denied long-term disability for depression & anxiety it’s vital that you contact our long-term disability lawyers to discuss your situation.
-More often that not, disability adjusters fail to properly adjudicate claims in a meaningful and helpful way – especially at the 2 year mark.
-Remember – you have rights.
+Denial of benefits is not the end of the road.
+If you’ve been denied long-term disability for depression & anxiety, you must contact our Hamilton long-term disability lawyers to discuss your situation.
+Often, disability adjusters fail to properly adjudicate claims in a meaningful and helpful way, especially at the two-year mark.
+Even after being denied, you still have rights.
+There are steps you can take to overturn this decision if it was truly wrongful.
+Please contact our Hamilton long-term disability lawyers for advice and guidance.

 Free Case Review